CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

 Below is an example of receiving and adding attachments from and to Sales Orders.

-## Getting attachments from Sales Order
+## Getting Attachments from Sales Order

 We will extend the Sales Orders list example that we have used so far.
 We will add a button that will display a dialog with attachments for particular Sales Order.

-### Adding attachment information to Sales Orders list
+### Adding Attachment Information to Sales Orders list

 1. Open SalesOrder.view.xml